 L’As du Fallafel

 Krystal Kenney is an American living in Paris as a photographer and writer.
-Her specialty is romantic photography tours in the City of Love.
+Her specialty is romantic photography trips in the City of Love.